microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 ## Active health checks
 YARP can proactively monitor destination health by sending periodic probing requests to designated health endpoints and analyzing responses.
 That analysis is performed by an active health check policy specified for a cluster and results in the calculation of the new destination health states.
 In the end, the policy marks each destination as healthy or unhealthy and rebuilds the cluster's healthy destination collection.

 There are several cluster-wide configuration settings controlling active health checks that can be set either in the config file or in code.
+A dedicated health endpoint can also be specified per destination.

 #### File example
 ```JSON